google/kmsan/Documentation/dev-tools/kmsan.rst

 Disabling the instrumentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A function can be marked with ``__no_sanitize_memory``.
+Doing so will result in
+KMSAN not instrumenting that function, which can be helpful if we do not want
+the compiler to mess up some low-level code (e.g. marked as ``noinstr``).

+This however comes at a cost: stack allocations from such functions will have
+incorrect shadow/origin values, likely leading to false positives.
+Functions
+called from non-instrumented code may also receive incorrect metadata for their
+parameters.

+As a rule of thumb, avoid using ``__no_sanitize_memory`` explicitly.

+Another function attribute supported by KMSAN is ``__no_kmsan_checks``.
-Doing so does not remove KMSAN instrumentation from it, however it makes the
+Applying it to a function does not remove KMSAN instrumentation from it, but
-compiler ignore the uninitialized values coming from the function's inputs,
+rather makes the compiler ignore uninitialized values coming from the
-and initialize the function's outputs.
+function's inputs and initialize its outputs.
-The compiler will not inline functions marked with this attribute into functions
-not marked with it, and vice versa.

 It is also possible to disable KMSAN for a single file (e.g. main.o)::